Technigo/project-todos/README.md

-# Project Todos
+# Project Todos - Week 15 at Technigos bootcamp

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+The brief was to create a todo app.
+In the app you should be able to add tasks, list tasks and toggle weather a task is done or not.
+I choosed to create a toread app, with books I want to read and have read.

+During this week we learned:
+- How to structure a redux store
+- How to write reducers and actions
+- How to interact with your store using selectors or by dispatching actions

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+ I started this project by creating a clear sketch in Figma, with all the components written down before the start, which made it easier to visualize the flow of Redux.
+It was a good way for getting to know my vision and the result ended up pretty similar to the sketch.
+I learned how to customize the input style by transforming it to a div, which I'm glad for and will apply to future projects.

+ If I had more time I would have created a library with reusable components.
+I will save that thought for a bigger project.

 ## View it live

-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.